Artificial Intelligence (AI) Transparency Statement

 • Risk management policy framework.

-These are regularly reviewed to ensure they remain fit for purpose.
+These policies and processes are regularly reviewed to ensure they remain fit for purpose.

 We provide our staff with guidance and training on the safe and responsible use of AI.
 Staff are required to complete this training prior to being granted access to our secure internal AI.

-Finance is dedicated to fully implementing the Policy and ensuring ongoing compliance with the Policy.
-This includes reviewing and updating this statement annually, or when new factors or significant changes to our AI approach impact it.
+Finance is committed to the full implementation of the Policy and to maintaining ongoing compliance.
+This commitment includes reviewing and updating this statement annually, or sooner where there is a significant change to our approach to artificial intelligence.

 Who to contact regarding our statement

-This statement is authorised by Finance’s two accountable officials, the First Assistant Secretary of the Information, Communication and Technology Division and the First Assistant Secretary of the Risk, Claims and Regulatory Reform Division.
+This statement is authorised by Finance’s Accountable Official, the First Assistant Secretary, Information, Communication and Technology Division, and the Chief AI Officer, First Assistant Secretary, Artificial Intelligence Delivery and Enablement Division.

 Did you find this content useful?